FineNlow/Obsidian-Vault-Backup/README.md

-# Obsidian-Vault-Backup
+# Obsidian-Vault-Backup --Personal
-Personal Obsidian-Vault Backup<br>
+This is my personal backup for Obsidian <br>
+`"Think first then do it"`
--- Nine --
+-- End --